-You’ll probably be able to handle some vehicle issues on your own, but there are definitely car problems that require extra help.
+You’ll probably be able to handle some vehicle issues on your own, but there are definitely some car problems requiring extra help.

 People who purchase new cars may have roadside assistance included for a set period.
 But if you drive an older car, you may have to decide whether it is worth it to buy a roadside assistance plan from your insurance company or purchase coverage through a program like the American Automobile Association (AAA).

-While AAA offers more benefits than just roadside help, it also costs a lot more.
-Let’s take a look at whether a AAA membership is worth the cost or whether options costing less will still meet your needs.
+While AAA memberships offer more benefits than just roadside help, it also costs a lot more.
+Let’s take a look at whether a Triple-A membership is worth the cost or whether less cost options will meet your needs.